ohdongha/OrthNet/README.md

 ### Prerequisites - programs
 - pyhton 2.x - all scripts were written in python 2.7, in linux.
 - mcl (https://github.com/JohannesBuchner/mcl) - other clustering options will be added in future updates.
+- MMseqs2 (https://github.com/soedinglab/mmseqs2) - to generate input #2, #3, and annotation (see below for alternatives)
 - I assume users are familiar with basic linux commands.
 - Optional
 	* gffread (https://github.com/gpertea/gffread) - if you start with a .gff file to generate input #1
-	* orthoMCL (http://orthomcl.org/common/downloads/software/) - to generate input #2 (see below for an alternative)
+	* orthoMCL (http://orthomcl.org/common/downloads/software/) - an alternative to generate input #2, originally the default method
-	* blast+ (https://www.ncbi.nlm.nih.gov/books/NBK1762/) - to generate input #3 and annotation
+	* blast+ (https://www.ncbi.nlm.nih.gov/books/NBK1762/) - an alternative to generate input #3 and annotation, originally the default method
 	* Cytoscape (http://cytoscape.org/) - to visualize and print OrthNets

 ### Prerequisites -genome data